What Is A Load Shed On A Generator?

 The benefits of load shedding on a generator include protecting the generator from overload and extending its lifespan.
 It also ensures that the equipment connected to the generator operates safely without any voltage fluctuations or disruptions.
 Load shedding also helps to conserve fuel and reduce emissions by only generating the amount of power that is necessary to meet the demand at any given time.

-You may also like: What Is Better A Generator Or An Inverter Generator?
+You may also like: Which Is Better A Transfer Switch Or Interlock?

 Leave a Comment